 We start our first 8-week camp hosting activity in a few weeks.
 Our campsite is very shady with hardly any sunlight making it to the ground because of all the trees.

 My real concern is our air conditioners will always be wet/moist causing mold/mildew to form.
 One of our A/C units has duct work throughout the roof.
-I can just imagine having mold spores flying through the duct work then ending up inside the trailer for us to breath.
+I can just imagine having mold spores flying through the duct work then ending up inside the trailer for us to breathe.
 Also, will our roof and awnings end up getting very nasty?
 Am I overly concerned?
 Please help! —Gene Bennington

 The important thing to know about RV air conditioners is that they really don’t “make” cold air.
 Their sole design is to remove moisture from the air inside the RV.
 This particular process of refrigeration causes the air temperature to go down.
 I don’t think you’ll have anything to worry about concerning being in a shady enclave in the campground since the process is centered on lessening the moisture content of the air.